 4. Site Visit and Pre-Proposal Conference

-Interested RFP Respondents are strongly encouraged to tour the site.
-A site visit can be arranged by contacting the Selectmen’s office at (978) 456-4100, ext.
-330. Participants in an on-site visit must sign a release in the form attached as Exhibit 1.
-The H@HHC will hold a non-mandatory pre-proposal conference on Thursday, October 19th at 10:00 AM.
+Interested RFP Respondents are strongly encouraged to tour the site. .
+Participants in an on-site visit must sign a release in the form attached as Exhibit 1.
+The H@HHC will hold a non-mandatory site walk and pre-proposal conference on Thursday, September 7th at 10:00 AM.
 Prospective Proposers are encouraged to attend.

 5. Written Questions Concerning RFP